AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 for the :ada:`Boolean` type: in this case, :ada:`Boolean'Size` is 1 bit, while :ada:`Boolean'Object_Size` might be 8 bits (or even more on certain architectures).
 In such cases, we have 7 (or more) unused bits in memory for each object of :ada:`Boolean` type.
-In other words, we're simply wasting memory.
+In other words, we're wasting memory.
+On the other hand, we're gaining speed of access because we can directly access each element without having to first change its internal representation back and forth.
+We'll come back to this point later.

 The situation is even worse when implementing bit-fields, which can be declared as an array of :ada:`Boolean` components.
 For example: